benhenn/Lets-Pic-app/README.md

 See Mockup: http://benjaminhenn.de/letspicapp/mockup/html

-Watch the Video: http://youtu.be/5b4Ce-Z5n4A (so far only in German language)
+Watch the Video: http://youtu.be/5b4Ce-Z5n4A (so far in German language  only)

 Who can help with this project?
 I am a freelance cameraman and got no idea of coding.
 Master of coding: "tendlich".
 Any help is very much welcome.
 Thanks!